International Front: Hong Kong 2020 (documentary)

 Bremerton, Wash.–July 23, 2021.
 Published on Kitsap Sun.

 The USS Theodore Roosevelt aircraft carrier arrived in Bremerton Thursday to begin a year and a half of work at the Puget Sound Naval Shipyard.

-Pei-Yu Lin shot and edited the video for Kitsap Sun, part of the USA Today Network.
+Pei-Yu Lin shot and edited the video for Kitsap Sun.

 The Stigma of Belly Dance – The Blurred Line of Sex & Sensual (video)

 TUCSON, Ariz.–Jan.
 17, 2020.
 Published on Arizona Sonora News.

 The Stigma of Belly Dance: The Blurred Line of Sex & Sensual (Pei-Yu Lin shot and edited this video).

 Belly dancers often face sexual harassment when audiences mistakenly associate belly dancing with the sex industry.